American Indian languages

 There are many traditional Shinnecock legends and fairy tales.
 Storytelling is very important to the Shinnecock Indian culture.

-Here's one legend about the Makiaweesug, who were mythical creatures
+Here's one legend about the Makiaweesug, who

 like brownies or fairies.
 All the Mohegan-Pequot speaking tribes told stories about little people like these..